Online lottery sales are legal in nearly half of US states.

 Players can see the map, tables, and state listings above for more information about which games are available in each state.

-How the US Legalized Online Lotteries
+How The US Legalized Online Lotteries

 Legal online lotteries in the US began when a few states began allowing players to purchase subscriptions online.